Website accessibility

 However, although better than pure mass marketing, even the most sophisticated a priori systems are quite crude.
 In geodemographics there is the assumption that you buy or think the same way as your neighbour which is clearly not always the case.

 A usage segmentation is based on prior behaviour.
-There are two main approaches: firstly customers can be split according to their weight of use, or weight of purchase - heavy users/buyers being more important targets than light users for most businesses.
+There are two main approaches: firstly customers can be split according to their weight of use, or weight of purchase - heavy users/buyers being more important targets than light users for most businesses (also known as decile analysis or pareto analysis)

 The usage history can then be used to tailor products or services, for instance tiering extra services, or account management for the larger purchaser groups.